An infinite-dimensional approach to path-dependent Kolmogorov equations

-Such a function is continuous if $E=\sL^p$, it is only in $L^\infty$ if $E=\sD$. \end{theorem} \begin{proof} Thanks to the Lipschitz property of $B$ the proof follows through a standard argument based on the contraction mapping principle.
-The lack of continuity in $\sD$ is due to the fact that the semigroup $e^{tA}$ is not strongly continuous in $\sD$. \end{proof} \begin{theorem} For almost every $\omega\in\Omega$, for all $t_0\in [0,T]$ and $t\in[t_0,T]$ the map $y\mapsto Y^{t_0,y}(t,\omega)$ is twice Fr\'echet differentiable and the map $y\mapsto D^{2}Y^{t_{0},y}\left( t,\omega\right) $ is $\alpha$-H\"{o}lder continuous from $E$ to $L\left( E,E;E\right)$. \end{theorem} \begin{proof} Due to its lenght the proof is postponed to the appendix. \end{proof} \begin{theorem} If the solution $Y^{t_0,y}(t)$ is continous as a function of $t$ with values in $E$ then it has the Markov property. \end{theorem} \begin{proof} This follows immediately from theorem 9.15 on \cite{DPZrosso}.
-Notice that there the authors require a different set of hypothesis which however are needed only for proving existence and uniqueness of solutions and not in the actual proof of the result.
-It therefore applies to our situation as well. \end{proof} In section \ref{sec:Lp} we will need the notion of continuity modulus for the second Fréchet derivative of a map from $E$ into $E$, together with some of its properties; we summarize what we will need in the following general remark. \begin{remark} Given a map $R:E\rightarrow L\left( E,E;\mathbb{R} \right) $, we define its continuity modulus
+\begin{pf} Thanks to the Lipschitz property of $B$ the proof follows through a standard argument based on the contraction mapping principle.
+The lack of continuity in $\sD$ is due to the fact that the semigroup $e^{tA}$ is not strongly continuous in~$\sD$. \end{pf} \begin{theorem} For every $\omega\in\Omega_0$, for all $t_0\in[0,T]$ and $t\in [t_0,T]$ the map $y\mapsto Y^{t_0,y}(t,\omega)$ is twice Fr\'echet differentiable and the map $y\mapsto D^{2}Y^{t_{0},y} ( t,\omega ) $ is $\alpha$-H\"{o}lder continuous from $E$ to $L ( E,E;E )$.
+Moreover, if $E=\sL^p$, for any fixed $t$ and $y$ the map $s\mapsto Y^{s,y}(t,\omega)$ is continuous.
+If $E=\sD$, the same conclusion holds only for any fixed $y\in\aC$. \end{theorem} \begin{pf} Due to its length the proof is postponed to the \hyperref[append]{Appendix}. \end{pf} \begin{theorem} If the solution $Y^{t_0,y}(t)$ is continuous as a function of $t$ with values in $E$, then it has the Markov property. \end{theorem} \begin{pf} This follows immediately from Theorem 9.15 on \citet{DPZrosso}.
+Notice that there the authors require a different set of hypothesis which, however, are needed only for proving existence and uniqueness of solutions and not in the actual proof of the result.
+It therefore applies to our situation as well. \end{pf} In Section~\ref{secLp}, we will need the notion of modulus of continuity for the second Fr\'echet derivative of a map from $E$ into $E$, together with some of its properties; we summarize what we will need in the following general remark. \begin{remark} Given a map $R:E\rightarrow L ( E,E;\mathbb{R} ) $, we define its modulus of continuity

 Let $v:E\rightarrow\mathbb{R}$ be a function with two Fr\'{e}chet derivatives at each point, uniformly continuous on bounded sets.
 Then there exists a function $r_{v}:E^{2}\rightarrow\mathbb{R}$ such that